kwaldenphd/tidy-data-principles/README.md

 Explore the tables tables (sheets/tabs in the combined workbook or separate `.csv` files), thinking about the types of information included or represented in different tables and fields

 <blockquote>Q2: Explore both tables, thinking about what fields are represented in these datasets.
-Describe the data fields in your own words.</blockquote>
+Describe the data fields in your own words- what types of information do they contain, and what types of data are you seeing?</blockquote>

 Type | Description | Example
 --- | --- | ---